'Hugely significant': Court of Appeal rules in controversial Motiti Island decision

-A controversial fishing ban introduced by the Bay of Plenty Regional Council has now been validated by the Court of Appeal.
+A controversial fishing ban proposed by the Bay of Plenty Regional Council has now been validated by the Court of Appeal.

-The decision, released today , has been heralded by environmental advocates as "hugely significant" for New Zealand .
+The decision, released today , has been heralded by environmental advocates as "hugely significant" for New Zealand but not everyone is happy.

 The heart of the legal battle centred on whether regional councils such as the Bay of Plenty Regional Council could exercise controls on fishing, or whether they were prohibited from doing so by the Fisheries Act, as argued by the fishing industry.